 If your home has Fascia Wrap installed or you are thinking of having it installed… There is one very important thing to know.
 You MUST have drip edge properly installed if you have fascia wrap.
 All homes should always have drip edge properly installed, but with fascia wrap it is imperative.

-When your fascia is wrapped it is completely covered and you are not able to see the wood.
+When your fascia board is wrapped it is completely covered and you are not able to see the wood.
 Therefore, if the wood is starting to rot you’ll never know until it’s too late.
 What usually happens here is the gutters will pull loose first.
-Next the fascia wrap will disconnect from the fascia board.
+Next the fascia wrap will disconnect from the roof fascia board.
 In the 2 photos below you can see the fascia wrapping sticking up in the air and a shard of fascia hanging from under the gutter.
-This fascia board is completely rotted and has fallen apart.
+This gutter fascia is completely rotted and has fallen apart.
 Basically the gutter is being held up by the downspout at this point as there is no wood behind it.

 In the next two photos you can see the gutter eventually fell off the entire front of the home.
-What has happened here is the fascia board rotted away behind the fascia wrap.
+What has happened here is the roof fascia board rotted away behind the fascia wrap.
 Because of the wrap nobody was able to know there was even a problem until it was too late.
 The above photos were taken one month before the below photos.

 Just to clarify, the above home did not have drip edge installed to the entire home.
-The water had been going behind the gutter and destroying the fascia board.
+The water had been going behind the gutter and destroying the gutter fascia board.
 Who ever installed the fascia wrap did not install drip edge and the end result was a total disaster.

 In the two photos below you will see examples of “Rake Board”.
 They are basically the same thing as fascia board.
 They cover the gap left from the rafters.
 The difference between rake board and fascia board is that rake boards are slanted, and fascia boards are straight.
 Because rake boards are always slanted, there are never any gutters on them.